Decapitation: Britain

 In British history, beheading was typically used for noblemen, while commoners would be hanged; eventually, hanging was adopted as the standard means of non-military executions.
 The last actual execution by beheading was of Simon Fraser, 11th Lord Lovat on 9 April 1747, while a number of convicts were beheaded posthumously up to the early 19th century.
 (Typically traitors were sentenced to be hanged, drawn and quartered, a method which had already been discontinued.)
-Beheading was degraded to a secondary means of execution, including for treason, with the abolition of drawing and quartering in 1870 and finally abolished by the Statute Law (Repeals) Act 1973.
+Beheading was degraded to a secondary means of execution, including for treason, with the abolition of drawing and quartering in 1870; it was finally abolished by the Statute Law (Repeals) Act 1973.
 One of the most notable executions by decapitation in Britain was that of King Charles I of England, who was beheaded outside the Banqueting House in Whitehall in 1649, after being captured by parliamentarians during the English Civil War and tried for treason.

 In England, a bearded axe was used for beheading, with the blade's edge extending downwards from the tip of the shaft.